“The best time to plant a tree was 20 years ago. The second best time is now.”– Proverb

 - What kinds of rewards am I using to motivate myself?

 - Am I feeling fulfilled by my achievements at work?

 - How can my coworkers help me stay motivated?

 - Do my daily routines seem to help or hinder my motivation at work?

-Start Doing These 3 Things Now to Become More Motivated
+Start Doing These 3 Things Now to Become a Motivated Leader

 The following steps can help you become more motivated:

 - Set SMARTer goals.
 SMART stands for Specific, Measurable, Attainable, Relevant, Time-Based (SMART) goals.
 These goals differ from typical “try your best” goals because they set clear targets for achievement.
 For example, a SMART goal would be to finish editing 5 pages of a report in the next 30 minutes.
 Leaders who set themselves a to-do list with bite-sized, detailed goals tend to achieve more than those who set themselves vague, long-term deadlines.
 Not only that, when you can track progress by checking off smaller goals on a list, you’ll often feel more motivated to continue working towards larger ones.

 - Stay accountable.
 Another great way to stay motivated is by telling others about your goals.
 Share your commitments with leaders and co-workers so that they can help you stay on track by reminding you of your deadlines.
 For example, if direct reports are looking for you to sign off on something, let them know at the end of the meeting when they can expect to receive your reply (e.g., “I’ll have this back to you by end of day Thursday”).
 This way, you will feel motivated to meet the deadline that you set, and your direct reports will follow up with you if you do not.